91 Catchy Email Subject Lines Proven To Boost Conversions

 Trustworthy Source of Information

 The flip side of the industry authority name is the trustworthy source.
-This might be a publication, such as Everyday Health, or an organization like TOPS.
+This might be a publication, such as Everyday Health, or an organization like TOPS, which often reviews topics like the best EHR systems for small practices.

 You might use a quote as your starting point or a data point.